 Did you know you can lower a medical bill with just one phone call?
 You can.
 And today I’m going to tell you exactly how I did it for myself and saved $1,400!
+If you’re wondering if and how you can negotiate medical bills, keep reading.

 A year ago I had my third baby and got slammed with some pretty big medical bills.
 We have high deductible insurance, so I knew they would be big, but the bills were still larger than I expected!
 When I got them it felt like a punch in the gut.
 This was really going to derail my plans.
 If only I could pay less, I thought.